GallagherSecurity/cc-rest-docs/training/README.md

 processed it or not.

 ## Operator privileges
-Or just ‘privileges’ since there is no other kind.
+Or just 'privileges' since there is no other kind.

 An operator has privileges over a division and all its subdivisions.
-When we refer to an operator having a privilege on a cardholder, for example, we mean that the operator has that privilege on the cardholder’s division, or one of its ancestor divisions.
+When we refer to an operator having a privilege on a cardholder, for example, we mean that the operator has that privilege on the cardholder's division, or one of its ancestor divisions.

 In the interests of security, you should give your REST operators (footnote:  _all_ operators) the minimum privileges they require to achieve their task.